cifren/OxPeckerDataBundle/Resources/doc/simpleConfig.md

 Here a simple example of `report table` creation.

-In this Example, we will display an ingredient list (this example is really basic but can be replicate on more complicated case with a lot of join table).
+In this Example, we will display an ingredient list (this example is really basic but can be replicate on more complicated case.

 You need tables structure :

   Table `ingredient`:

-    id  |Ing_name   |fk_recipe_id
+    id  |ing_name   |fk_recipe_id
     ----|-----------|------------
     1   |asparag    |1
     2   |salt       |1